Astera-org/obelisk/readme.md

 Note: you may still have to run manual "rebase" commands on your branches, to rebase on top of master as you pull changes from upstream.

+### Keeping Axon and Emergent in sync
+If you need to pull changes to these repos, just do a git pull from the obelisk/axon or obelisk/emergent dirs.

 ### Testing

 Please ensure that all tests pass before submitting changes.

+## Running

 ### Benchmark Protobrain
 This is the standard test that you can judge your changes by.